St Patrick's Church, Hove: Homeless Hostel

 St Patricks is now best known in the city for its partial conversion into a hostel for the homeless.
 The origins of this are from the winter of 1985 when the priest, Father Alan Sharpe, allowed two homeless people to sleep on the floor of the church after they went to the vicarage.
 This continued, and more homeless people were encouraged to stay overnight.

 In 1987 the narthex was converted into a dedicated night shelter and a charity was formed to raise money to develop the shelter further, in particular by redeveloping the interior of the church to dedicate more space to homeless people.
 The Lorica Trust was set up for this purpose; it consisted of three divisions, offering night shelter and hostel accommodation to homeless people; providing services to people with learning disabilities in East Sussex, West Sussex and Surrey; and operating church-based community projects and helping churches work together with their local communities.
 The shelter was extended to 12 beds in 1993 and 22 beds in 1999, when it moved to the northern part of the church.

-In 2008, Fr Sharpe resigned his ministry and quit as a director of the Lorica Trust after an undercover documentary team filmed him apparently giving a drug addict money to buy drugs, and alleged that this money had been taken from funds donated for the work of the Trust or from the church collection plates.
-Fr Sharpe always denied the allegations: "Everything I have done has been open, as a genuine, heartfelt Christian response to the needs of marginalised people."
+In 2008, Sharpe resigned his ministry and quit as a director of the Lorica Trust after an undercover documentary team filmed him apparently giving a drug addict money to buy drugs, and alleged that this money had been taken from funds donated for the work of the Trust or from the church collection plates.
+Sharpe always denied the allegations: "Everything I have done has been open, as a genuine, heartfelt Christian response to the needs of marginalised people."
 He remained in good standing with the Diocese of Chichester and was subsequently appointed Priest in Charge of Sedlescombe.

 The night shelter was closed in 2012 and the remaining hostel is now managed by Riverside, a registered provider of social housing in the UK.
 The hostel is no longer a drop-in service and only accepts referrals from Brighton and Hove Council's Rough Sleepers Street Services Team (RSSST).
 There is a minimum three-month stay and the average length of stay is 12–18 months.